SumuduLansakara/JustBash/README.md

 ## Todos

-Following features are will be available soon.
+Following features will be available soon.

  - ability to re-write lines